 Whether you're nervous about committing to a year-long program or are looking to fill your summer with a meaningful opportunity, teaching abroad for a short-term is a great option.
 Not only is teaching abroad is a chance to expand your experience, strengthen your resume, and help others, but it's also an exciting way to immerse yourself in the culture of a foreign country.
 Most short-term programs range from just a week to a few months.
 In the end, you'll be able to teach, travel, and live overseas while still being able to come back to your job or to continue your studies in the fall.

-Are you ready?
-Picking the right program takes time and effort.
-Doing due diligence with enough brainstorming and research beforehand will go a long way in determining what kind of experience you’ll have.
-So grab a pencil and paper and let’s get started!Photo credits: Jirka Matousek.
+Picking the right program can take time and effort, but doing your due diligence beforehand will go a long way in determining what kind of teaching experience you’ll have.
+So, grab a pencil and paper, and let’s get started!

-Tips for Choosing a Short-Term Program
+Tips for Choosing a Short-Term Teaching Program

 After you’ve chosen a location, it’s time to weigh your options as a short-term teacher.
 Before you sign a contract or enter into a verbal agreement, make sure you have the following information from the institution or individual you’ll be working for:

-- Do you need any special certification, and what is the duration of the program?
+- Do you need any special teaching certification, and what is the duration of the program?
 Is it fixed or flexible?
 What are possible start dates?

 Where Do You Want to Go and Why?

 While teaching abroad is a worthwhile experience with plenty to offer the individual, it’s important to consider what is most meaningful to you.
 What do you hope to get out of it?
 Consider which of these popular locations most closely fits your goals…or come up with your own!